 Heal – Take Your Time…Just Not too long

-Break-ups are hard to deal with, no matter how long the relationship lasted.
-You must take your time to deal with it.
-It can be a long journey or a short journey, that depends on how long you need to heal.
-We all have different ways of how we deal with the end of a relationship.
-Some people take months, even years to get over it.
+Break-ups are hard to deal with, no matter how long the relationship lasts.
+It would be best if you took your time to deal with it.
+It can be a long or short journey; that depends on how long you need to heal.
+We all have different ways of dealing with the end of a relationship.
+Some people take months, even years, to get over it.

-Cry it out, talk to someone, have a night out, a mini holiday, go on a shopping spree.
+Cry it out, talk to someone, have a night out, a mini holiday, or go on a shopping spree.
 Do anything that makes you feel better daily.
-Whatever you do, just know that dealing with break-ups have no limit.
-Until you can sit beside your ex-partner and feel absolutely nothing as if he/she is a stranger again, that’s when you know you have dealt with it.
+Whatever you do, know that dealing with break-ups has no limit.
+Until you can sit beside your ex-partner and feel nothing, as if they are a stranger again, that’s when you know you have dealt with it.

-Do not take too long though.
-If it takes you 1 year to heal from a break-up, then it will take 2 years to get into a relationship.
-Think about it, 1 year of healing, 1 year of rebuilding yourself and then you’re likely to get into a new relationship the within next year.
-So that is 3 years of a chance of pure happiness gone.
+Do not take too long, though.
+If it takes you one year to heal from a breakup, it will take two years to get into a relationship.
+Think about it: one year of healing and rebuilding yourself, and you’ll likely get into a new relationship within the following year.
+So that is three years of a chance of pure happiness gone.

 Keep A Distance From Anything And Anyone That Was In Connection To The Relationship

-Now, this is something we all do and maybe not realise that it is holding you back.
-Note that I said, ‘keep a distance’ not ‘end it’.
-When you are in a relationship, you start building a new life together.
-While doing so, you go travelling, making plans, making new friends, his friends are now your friends, her friends are now his.
-If the relationship was serious, you might have met each other’s families too.
-And then BOOM, the relationship ends, what now?
+Now, this is something we all do, and maybe not realise it is holding us back.
+I said, ‘keep a distance’, not ‘end it’.
+You start building a new life together when you are in a relationship.
+While doing so, you travel, make plans, and make new friends; his friends are now your friends, and her friends are now his.
+If the relationship was severe, you might have also met each other’s families.
+And then BOOM, the relationship ends; what now?

-Keeping a distance between you and all the things that remind you of your previous relationship is a great way to heal and start again.
-Even though you have developed a new friendship with someone within that relationship, there is a good chance of remembrance of how happy you were in the relationship and then different emotions come flooding in.
+Keeping a distance between you and everything that reminds you of your previous relationship is a great way to heal and start again.
+Even though you have developed a new friendship with someone within that relationship, there is a good chance of remembrance how happy you were in the relationship, and then different emotions come flooding in.
 What happens after that is you will find yourself getting confused and start feeling guilty.

-Working on yourself is the best cure after a break-up.
-Whether is the confidence you lack, try to work harder on it.
-If your job is stressing you out, get a new job or better still start a new career.
-Whatever you do just remember life is too short.
-Everything will always come to an end, so therefore everything is temporary.
+Dealing with a breakup can be challenging, but taking care of yourself and working on yourself is the best cure after a breakup.
+By allowing yourself to feel your emotions, taking Care of your physical health, focusing on yourself, cutting off contact with your ex, and seeking support from loved ones, you can start to heal and move on from this challenging experience.
+Remember that healing takes time, so be patient and don’t hesitate to ask for help when needed.
+Whether it is the confidence you lack, try to work harder on it.
+If your job stresses you out, get a new job or start a new career.
+Whatever you do, remember life is too short.
+Everything will always come to an end, so everything is temporary.

 I hope you enjoyed that.